thirdweb-example/contracts-sdk-with-extensions/README.md

 const activeChainId = ChainId.Goerli;
 ```

-Now we can easily call the functions of our [`Greeter`](./contract/contracts/MyAwesomeNft.sol) that we enabled by implementing thirdweb's contract extensions.
+Now we can easily call the functions of our [`NFT Collection contract`](./contract/contracts/MyAwesomeNft.sol) that we enabled by implementing thirdweb's contract extensions.

 ```jsx
 // Get all NFTs